+No

 Is general education certification being sought at this time?

+No

 Does this course map to any general education outcome(s)?

+No

 Is this course part of an AAS or related certificate of completion?

-'''
+Yes

-Name of degree(s) and/or certificate(s): AS in Computer Science with PSU
+Name of degree(s) and/or certificate(s): Business AAS & Certificate

-'''

 Are there prerequisites to this course?

+Yes

-Pre-reqs: CS-162
+Pre-reqs: Pass BA-111

 Have you consulted with the appropriate chair if the pre-req is in another program?

+No

 Are there corequisites to this course?

+No

 Are there any requirements or recommendations for students taken this course?

+No

 Are there similar courses existing in other programs or disciplines at CCC?

+No

 Will this class use library resources?

+Yes

 Have you talked with a librarian regarding that impact?

+No

 Is there any other potential impact on another department?

+No

 Does this course belong on the Related Instruction list?

+No

 GRADING METHOD:

 A-F or Pass/No Pass

 Audit: Yes